The-Stage/Summary/README.md

 While growing up, we start being aware of many thing.
 We ask a lot of questions.
 We develop curiosity.
 Who remember when he is told not to touch something or not going somewhere.
 Generaly we do that thing or go to that place to know what is going on there.
-Being curious and learn is part of our personality.
+Being curious and learn are part of our personality.

 Now, *why not use all our consiousness to do something useful for us?*
 The Stage aim to help you out with your desire to learn english.
 But